AI and machine learning for innovation everywhere

 Overview

-AI infrastructure computing in the data center or cloud, is designed for massive data computation, movement, and storage to support the needs of AI workloads.
+AI computing infrastructure in the data center or cloud, is designed for massive data computation, movement, and storage to support the needs of AI workloads.

-Batch Inference, particularly for applications like non-interactive research, can tolerate longer latencies—the time it takes to go from inquiry to results—and is an excellent fit for AI infrastructure computing.
+Batch inference, particularly for applications like non-interactive research, can tolerate longer latencies—the time it takes to go from inquiry to results—and is an excellent fit for AI infrastructure computing.

-Key Care-Abouts:
+Key considerations:

-- Performance, specifically throughput (PFLOPs) and bandwidth (TB/s)
+- Performance, specifically throughput (PFLOPs) and bandwidth (TB/s).

 - XPU support across GPUs, TPUs, DPUs, IPUs, AI Accelerators, high-end CPUs, and the underlying data movement across these and high-bandwidth memory (e.g. HBM4)